ericvc/Seneca-Tweets-GPT2/README.md

-Seneca’s *Letters* also seemed a good choice because they contain numerous passages about mundane topics as well as diatribes into matters seemingly unrelated to the topic of the letter.
+Seneca’s *Letters* also seemed a good choice because they contain numerous passages about mundane topics as well as diatribes into matters seemingly unrelated to the main topic of the letter.
 Consider, for example, these reflections on how bee’s make honey:

 > It is not certain whether the juice which they obtain from the flowers
 > forms at once into honey, or whether they change that which they have